Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Methodology

 \subsection{Neural Operator}

 To construct the data-driven dynamical operator $\Tilde{\mathcal{G}}$ in the continuous setting, i.e., viewing the system state $\boldsymbol{u}$ as a continuous spatial-temporal field instead of a discrete finite-dimensional vector, we rely on the recent developments of neural operators~\cite{li2021fourier,lu2021learning}.
-More specifically, we choose to use Fourier neural operator (FNO)~\cite{li2021fourier} as a tool to construct the data-driven dynamical operator $\Tilde{\mathcal{G}}$ and would like to point out that other neural operator architectures (e.g., DeepONet ~\cite{lu2021learning}) can also be used in the framework of this paper.
-In general, neural operators aim to approximate a non-linear mapping between infinite-dimensional spaces:
+As a high-level framework for modeling continuous dynamical systems, the neural dynamical operator can utilize any neural operator architecture to construct the data-driven dynamical operator $\tilde{\mathcal{G}}$.
+In this work, we present results using Fourier neural operator (FNO) ~\cite{li2021fourier}.
+In general, neural operators can approximate $\mathcal{G}$ in Eq.~\eqref{eq:CSCT} which is a non-linear mapping between infinite-dimensional spaces: